qoolixiloop/qool-latex-loop/README.md

 ### ⏳ TL;DR
 > This site is all about you, getting started with your first website on GitHub.
-If you like to find out, how you could profit from this repository, and what tools and information I prepared for you, then click on the button below.
+If you like to find out, what tools and information I prepared for you, then please click on the button below.
 >
 > <details>
 > <summary>📖  read more... </summary>